 Best Iceland Waterfalls In The West

 Kolugljufur waterfall is in Kolugljufur gorge and the waterfall is spectacular and often you will be alone here.
 The gorge is named after the Giantess Kol who according to legend lived in the gorge and shaped it.

-It is one of the best waterfalls in Iceland and is a breathtaking sight as you watch the calm waters turn into a leaping, tumbling falls.
-Be careful around the gorge edge though and don’t get to close as it can be very dangerous and slippy and the Iceland tourist board consider it in the top 10 of dangerous places so don’t risk going close to the edge.
+It is one of the best waterfalls in Iceland and is a breathtaking sight as you watch the calm waters turn into leaping, tumbling falls.
+Be careful around the gorge edge though and don’t get too close as it can be very dangerous and slippy and the Iceland tourist board considers it in the top 10 of dangerous places so don’t risk going close to the edge.

 There is a small space to park and then you will cross a bridge and follow the gorge to find the falls.